Women in Vedic Culture

 Sita is fully described in the Ramayana.
 She was the daughter of King Janaka, ruler of Mithila.
 The king was engaged in ritually plowing the land to help produce food to counter a famine at the time, and while using a golden plow, it revealed a pitcher that had been buried from which Sita appeared.
 The plow tip is called a sita, thus Sita was the name given to her.
 At the time, the demon Ravana had collected tax from the local sages who had placed their blood in this pitcher.
 Thus, when the plow later uncovered and churned the pitcher, the life-force from the sages produced Sita, and Sita thus became the cause of Ravana’s destruction.

-Even though some citizens doubted Sita's purity, she had undergone the Agni-Pariksha, or witness by fire to attest to her purity as a devoted wife.
-Even then it was over-heard that a washerman had doubts of Sita's character, having spent so much time in Ravana's house.
-So to help ward off any criticism, Rama exiled Sita to the forest ashrama of Valmiki.
-While there she gave birth to, Lava and Kush, the twin sons of Lord Rama.
-Valimiki once brought Sita and her sons to Ayodhya, the capital of Lord Rama, where the sons sang the Ramayana in front of Lord Rama.
+Even though some citizens doubted Sita’s purity, she had undergone the Agni-Pariksha, or witness by fire to attest to her purity as a devoted wife.
+Even after that it was over-heard that a washerman had doubts of Sita’s character, having spent so much time in Ravana’s house.
+So, to help ward off any criticism, Rama exiled Sita to the forest ashrama of Valmiki.
+While there she gave birth to Lava and Kush, the twin sons of Lord Rama.
+Valmiki once brought Sita and her sons to Ayodhya, the capital of Lord Rama, where the sons sang the Ramayana in front of Lord Rama.
 Valmiki also proclaimed that Sita was as good as purity and chastity incarnate.

 One episode that shows this was when in the court of the Kauravas, wicked Dushashana tried to disrobe her in front of everyone.
 Draupadi became hopeless and fervently prayed to Krishna for protection.
 Krishna heard her prayers and though He was in Dwaraka, He protected her by providing an endless supply of cloth to her sari so that it never ended, and she was always covered and not dishonored in such a way.